 A great idea can be ruined by a poor user interface.
-People know this, and they often go to great lengths to create flashy, complex interface that’s supposed to entice users.
+People know this, and they often go to great lengths to create flashy, complex interfaces that are supposed to entice users.

 The thing is, flashy doesn’t always work.
-In fact, sometimes the opposite is true.
+Sometimes, the opposite is true.
 What matters is that your interface is appealing to the user.
-An easy to use, simple to understand interface is the key to having users that enjoy your content.
+An easy-to-use, simple-to-understand interface is the key to having users that enjoy your content.

 The only way to make sure your interface works well is by performing great UI testing.
 But how do you test a user interface?
-There are a lot of methods, but we’ve broken down some of the best ones in order for you to great the best product possible.
+There are a lot of methods, but we’ve broken down some of the best ones for you to create the best product possible.

 Winning Ideas for UI Testing